ouktlab/asr-ja_evalkit/README.md

 - Whisper (large-v3)
 - Nue (not avairable: 2025/12)
 - Kotoba Whisper v2.0
+- Kushinada

 *Rules* were added by checking CER results of ASR models.
 The order of the check is Whisper, Nue, Reazon, ESPnet, and SASR-SCT.

+Score weights (such as CTC, Decoder, and LM) are not optimized for each data set.

 ### Summary of CER